Chicago Medical Misdiagnosis Lawyers

-If a doctor does not perform a recommended test, or if he ignores a suspicious test result rather than referring you to a specialist or giving additional tests to confirm the presence or absence of cancer, he may have committed a medical error that gives you adequate grounds for a medical negligence case.
+If a doctor does not perform a recommended test, or if they ignore a suspicious test result rather than referring you to a specialist or giving additional tests to confirm the presence or absence of cancer, they may have committed a medical error that gives you adequate grounds for a medical negligence case.

 Doctors Ignoring Patients

 Sometimes you just know something is wrong, after all, you know your body better than anyone.
 You report troubling symptoms, like a painful cough that won’t go away, dramatic changes in bowel or bladder habits, a breast lump, or rectal bleeding, but your doctor dismisses or ignores them.
 Your doctor may not perform appropriate tests to follow up on the possibility of cancer.
 Your doctor may not call you back with test results, may not be able to find time to fit you in for another appointment, and may even stop answering your calls or making appointments.
 If your doctor’s negligence has led to a delayed diagnosis of cancer, you may be able to file a medical malpractice claim.